 That is, the Tibetan knot is more of a loop than what we would normally think of as an actual knot and is described by Philip Denwood, the pioneering author on Tibetan carpet weaving, as “The ‘Senna Loop’ [not to be confused with the ‘Senneh / Persian knot’ used in other regions carpets] is the technique of the Tibetan knotted carpet.
 Essentially it involves looping sections of the pile yarn from a length held in front of warp threads, behind individual or groups of warp threads, round them and back round a gauge rod.”
 (Denwood, 1974.
 The Tibetan Carpet, page 91) and then continuing with same across the carpet. – See photos, etc, here https://warpandweft.club/tibetan-carpet-weaving-photos/ – The loops are then cut along the gauge rod leaving only a single node for each loop at the back of the carpet, as opposed to there being two nodes to a single knot in all other regions woven carpets.
 However, the ‘loop’ style of Tibetan carpet weaving is still referred to as a ‘knotting’ or ‘a knot’.
 With that in mind, we often find the back of a carpet tells just as interesting and exciting story as the front – if not more so at times – as sometimes the very intricate weaving styles, even at times with large knots, leaves one in awe and admiration at the artistry and skill of the weaver – and the dyer for that matter – all those years ago.
 Anyway, we are not going to go into detail here regarding all the ins and outs (no pun intended) of the different region’s knotting styles, as I am a big believer in a picture being worth a thousand words, so enjoy the following images, and maybe if an uninformed person happens to stumble onto this page they will hopefully learn something re the different knotting styles, and how the genuine Tibetan knot stands apart from all others.

-NOTE: The photos of individual ‘squares’ with a grey metal frame shown below are all one square inch (i.e. the inside of the metal ‘frame’ is one inch square) on the backs of various carpets.
-And for all intents and purposes there are 15.5 square inches in one square decimeter, should one care to make that calculation themselves.
+NOTE: The photos of individual ‘squares’ with a grey metal frame shown below are all one square inch, i.e. the inside of the metal ‘frame’ is one inch square on the backs of various carpets (and the knot count therein is expressed as ‘knots per square inch’ or ‘kpsi’).
+And for all intents and purposes there are 15.5 square inches in one square decimetre, should one care to make further calculations themselves (the knot count then is expressed as ‘knots per square decimetre’ or ‘kpsdm’).

 NOTE WELL: What is referred to on this page as a ‘Chinese knot’ is the type of knot used in many rug weaving regions of the world (except Tibet) and is more factually and commonly known as the Persian or Senneh knot; but for simplicity’s sake in this page will be referred to as the Chinese knot when differentiating between Chinese and Tibetan carpets.
 And all major carpet weaving regions of China (except Tibet), e.g. Ningxia, Baotou-Suiyuan / Inner Mongolia, Gansu and Xinjiang / East Turkestan (i.e. Khotan, Yarkand, etc) used the same knot, that is the asymmetric knot open to the left, with a slight variation (i.e. generally using varying degrees of warp depression) in those from the Xinjiang region.

-The back, or underside, of a 49 knots per square inch Tibetan carpet showing the shape of the knots used.
+The back, or underside, of a Tibetan carpet with 49 knots per square inch (7 wide x 7 high) showing the shape of the knots used.
 In this photo the weft can barely be seen at all.
 Note the distinct difference in the shape of the back of the Tibetan knot when compared to the shape of the (back of the) Chinese knot.
 NOTE WELL; This is not simply a Chinese knot with severe warp depression hiding one node of the knot.
 There is only one ‘node’ to the Tibetan knot, or loop.

-The back, or underside, of a 49 knots per square inch Chinese carpet showing the shape of the knots used.
+The back, or underside, of a Chinese carpet also with 49 knots per square inch (7 wide x 7 high) showing the shape of the knots used.
 In this photo the weft can clearly be seen.
 Note the distinct difference in the shape of the back of the Chinese knot – which shows both nodes of the one knot – when compared to the shape of the (back of the) Tibetan knot, which has only one node.

 LEFT.
 Close up of the back – or underside – of one Tibetan knot (surrounded by eight other knots) as used in Tibetan carpets.
 (Because of the unique cut loop technique – see image / details below – used for Tibetan knotting, the Tibetan knot, or more precisely the Tibetan loop, only has one ‘node’; that is there are not two ‘sides’ to the Tibetan knot as there is in other region’s carpet knots.)
 RIGHT.
 Close up of the back – or underside – of one knot (surrounded by eight other knots) as used in Chinese carpets.
 Note the two ‘nodes’, or sides, of the knot.